celyes/flixflex/README.md

 Once the API token is obtained, you can use it as A bearer token to make subsequent requests.
 ### Questions and technical decisions
 - **Question:** When using the trailers endpoint (`/movies/`), Why can't I watch the trailer directly?
 - **Answer:** Front-ends usually make requests using AJAX.
-This means that it's better to return the response as JSON firstly.
-You can find the link of the trailer to YouTube but in real-world scenarios, we should return the link from our platform and let the frontend handle it accordingly.
+This means that it's better to return the response as JSON first.
+You can find the link to the trailer on YouTube but in real-world scenarios, we should return the link from our platform and let the front-end handle it accordingly (if this is the requirement).

 - **Question:** Why not implement email verification?
 - **Answer:** Two reasons why it's not implemented:
   1. It's outside the scope of this test.
-  2. It's nopt required by the user stories in the given PDF.
+  2. It's not required by the user stories in the given PDF.

 - **Question:** Why not implement different endpoints for getting the top movies and all movies?
-- **Answer:** This will result into more unnecessary code.
+- **Answer:** This will result in more unnecessary code.
 Besides, we can offer both functionalities and way more using the same endpoint by making use of query parameters as you can see in the Postman examples of `list movies` endpoint.

 - **Question:** Why not use JWT tokens?